danielatrivella/NP3_MS_Workflow/README.md

       - A new command was implemented, called **gnps_library_search**, which is capable of executing the GNPS2 Library Search workflow with some minor adaptations and full integration with the NP³ results and reports.
       - The ALL\_GNPS\_NO\_PROPOGATED library (all LC data present in GNPS2) is retrieved locally (**setup** command) and its annotations were previous enriched on April 2026 (no internet connection is needed).
       - This routine was also automated in the **run** command as step 6.1, which automatically identifies the result against GNPS2 experimental data.
-  - (1.3.2) Bug fix in the **join_jobs** command in Step 7 when integrating the IVAMNs from the original jobs.
-Some invalid annotations of the joined IVAMN were being kept with an empty string in the annotation type, leading to errors in the following steps or further joins.
-  - (1.3.1) The command **gnps_result** had its behaviour modified to only accept identifications from the clean MGF to join to the clean table (which also works for the join_jobs results).
-The older behavior could lead to wrong joins when using a join\_jobs result.
-For identifications from GNPS2, only the top 1 result is used.
-The GNPS identifications result of the test suite were updated.
-      - In the chemical report, the PCA plot for the UNPDxGNPS data now uses the default style and labels naming.
-In the chemical statistics table, added the number of [M+H]⁺ with beds included, which is equal to the number of nodes of the SSMN protonated.
-  - (1.3.0) A new command called **pca_plot** was implemented to create a PCA using the NP³ reference chemical space (UNPD+DrugBank+Allosteric datasets).
-The NP³ and other external tables may be used to create a new PCA in the NP³ chemical space.
-      - Now the PCA creation in the final reports procedure removes any blanks or beds before plotting; and also creates a PCA plot with only the putative protonated m/z.
-      - Bug fix in the join_jobs command, Step 7 to join IVAMNs (fixed the removal of invalid connections).
-      - In the **test** command, added a new output_path parameter to allow running and storing the NP³ test results in a different folder (not in the repository folder).

 - - - -